irenkamalova/amphora/README.md

 ```

 ##### GET
-* Nore: I use here one more param - generation - just to simplify visibility of result
+* Note: I use here one more param - generation - just to simplify visibility of result
 (can not be used) (see notes section)

 Descending order: